BurkiSchererAG/BSNewsSubmit/README.md

 Basic News Submission
 ===================

 With this bundle you can create a News from frontend.
-You make a module type `News Submission` and select *editable* fields.
+You make a module of type `News Submission` and select *editable* fields.

 By default some fields from `tl_news` are already made editiable, but you can add more fields as shown below.